gjackson12/media_gallery_ethereum/README.md

 Any file that is shared is stored on the interplanetary file system (IPFS).
 The IPFS service returns a [multi-hash](https://github.com/multiformats/multihash#table-for-multihash-v100-rc-semver) which is a self describing hash.
 This hash is stored on the contract with the other metadata describing the shared media asset such as name, description, and tags.

-When adding a new media assset a user is asked to provide the following:
+When adding a new media assset a user is asked to provide the following (all three inputs are required):

 * **Name**: The name of the media asset that will be shared.
-The name provided needs to be 125 characters or less.
+The name provided needs to be 50 characters or less.
 * **Description**: A description of the media asset that will be shared.
-The description provided needs to be 250 characters or less.
+The description provided needs to be 90 characters or less.
 * **Tags**: Addiitonal keywords you wish to attach to the media asset.
-The total length of the tags needs to be 150 characters or less.
+The total length of the tags needs to be 75 characters or less.

 <img align="center" src="https://github.com/gjackson12/media_gallery_ethereum/blob/master/src/images/add_media_modal.png" width="500" height="500">